Josh Naylor Player Props: Guardians vs. Athletics

-On Tuesday, Josh Naylor (on the back of going 0-for-1) and the Cleveland Guardians face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+After going 0-for-4 with an RBI in his most recent game, Josh Naylor and the Cleveland Guardians take on the Oakland Athletics (who will start Kyle Muller) at 3:37 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-1) against the Mariners.
+He had a hitless performance in his previous game (0-for-4 with an RBI) against the Athletics.

 Josh Naylor Game Info & Props vs. the Athletics